rajKarra69420/cs355project/securityAnalysis.md

 ## Security Goals
 The security goals for this protocol are as follows:
-- Prove Alice and Bob share the same file of passwords without either learning about what the other has in their file.
+- Alice and Bob can learn whether their files are identical without either Alice, Bob, nor the Adversary learning any additional information about the files,
 - No adversary can learn anything from communications between Alice and Bob
 - Alice and Bob can prove that communication they recieve came from the other
 - Alice and Bob can detect if the communication they recieve has been tampered with